Updated on 10 June 2016

 At present, all 193 UN Member States are voluntarily affiliated with one of five regional groups: the Asia-Pacific Group (55 members, if the Observer State of Palestine is included); the Africa Group (54 members); the Group of Latin American and Caribbean States (known as “GRULAC” – 33 members); the Western European and Other States Group (known as “WEOG” – 29 members for electoral purposes); and the Eastern European Group (23 members).

 As the system of regional rotation coalesced within the UN, it became natural for many States to think that this system should extend also to the position of Secretary-General.
-And in fact, the nationalities of the seven Secretaries-General evidence an overall pattern of regional rotation: three from WEOG; two from Africa, two from Asia-Pacific, and one from GRULAC.
+And in fact, the nationalities of the eight Secretaries-General evidence an overall pattern of regional rotation: three from WEOG; two from Africa, two from Asia-Pacific, and one from GRULAC.
 However, the influence of regional rotation as a selection criterion for appointing Secretaries-General was mainly a general concept until 1991.
 That year, although candidates from other regions were considered, the Africa Group and its supporters made a strong case that the next Secretary-General should come from Africa, because it was the only large regional group which had not yet provided an incumbent for the post.
 That argument held sway, and ultimately Boutros Boutros-Ghali of Egypt was appointed.

 In 1997, the General Assembly adopted a resolution which testified to the fact that by then, the concept of regional rotation had become an established criterion for appointing Secretaries-General.
 Resolution 51/241 stated that, “In the course of the identification and appointment of the best candidate for the post of Secretary-General, due regard shall continue to be given to regional rotation and shall also be given to gender equality.” (emphasis added)